hugopoggetti/Web-Server-C/README.md

-# 🌍⚡ Web Server in C 🚀
+# 🌍⚡ Simple Web Server in C 🚀

 A lightweight and fast web server built in **C**.
 Perfect for understanding the fundamentals of HTTP servers!